winitzki/scall/tutorial/programming_dhall.md

 `Either a b  ≅  ∀(r : Type) → (a → r) → (b → r) → r`

-These derivations show that the curried function types and the universal type quantifier are sufficient to Church-encode many other types.
+These derivations show that   curried function types and the universal type quantifier are sufficient to Church-encode many other types used in functional programming practice.
-The record types and the  union types are defined in Dhall as built-ins for convenience; but the same expressive power is already available once we have the universal quantifier and the function types.
+The record types and the  union types are defined in Dhall as built-ins for convenience; but the same expressive power is already available once the language has the universal quantifier and  function types.

-Let us also summarize the standard type identities we have used in these derivations:
+Let us also summarize the standard type identities   used in these derivations:

 - Function from the unit type: `{} → r  ≅  r`
 - Function from the void type: `<> → r  ≅  {}`